Does Honors coursework coordinate with any degree plan?

 What is the turnaround time on decisions?

-Admissions decisions are delivered by mail, and cannot be shared by phone.
-To confirm your mailing address, complete the update form or contact the Student Services office at 713.743.9010 or 888.827.0366 or via email at email@example.com.
+Admission decisions are delivered by mail and cannot be shared by phone.
+To confirm your mailing address, contact the Student Services Office at 713.743.9010 or 888.827.0366 or via email at firstname.lastname@example.org.

 What are the specific requirements for the application essay?

 We require a full 3–5 page literary analysis that has a central thesis with strong supporting arguments.
 This can be over a book, play, short story, speech or poem.
 This is not a personal essay or research paper.
 We recommend reviewing something that you've previously written for an English class in high school that meets this criteria.